The bridge you cross fastest when young

 Cover Img

-In a world where culture, traditions and lifestyles vary, the quickest and clearest window to bridge these differences has been language.
+Language, in a world so different in culture, traditions, and lifestyles, has always been the quickest and clearest window to bridge these differences.
 It is the cheat code to learn about a culture different from yours.
-But apart from learning a different language, the one which is native to you is the bridge you have to form human connections.
-It is what helps you to be understood and it is how you understand; as the famous saying goes ‘communication is all we have, at the end of the day’.
+But apart from learning a different language, the one native to you forms a bridge to human connections.
+It is what helps you be understood, and it is how you understand; after all, the famous saying goes, ‘communication is all we have, at the end of the day’.

-Well, if communication is all we have then language is our greatest asset – one that has the ability to create as well as to destroy.
+Well, if all we have is communication, then language is our strongest asset-one with the remarkable power to create and destroy.

-So, the question arises when the right time is to start learning a language, especially one that isn’t native to your tongue.
-A principal of a nursery school said, “At a young age, children don’t learn a language – they acquire it”.
-This certainly implies that the best time to pick up a language is at early childhood, when there are fewer conceptions formed and the mind is like a sponge – soaking up everything that it interacts with in order to gain information about the world it has entered.
-Studies have shown that young children excel at learning explicitly.
-Which means they have the ability of picking up a language just by listening to a native speaker and by imitating them.
+The question is what is the right time to start learning a new language, especially one that is not part of your native tongue.
+“At a young age, children don’t learn a language - they acquire it,” said the principal of a nursery school.
+This clearly states that there is no better time to learn a new language than when you are young when there are fewer concepts formed in that particular mind that is similar to a sponge that absorbs everything that it comes in contact with in order to learn information about that new world that it has been placed in.
+Young children have been known to be excellent at learning explicitly.
+That is to say that they have the skill of learning a new language by just listening to someone who speaks that language and imitating them.

-Studies have shown that babies can hear all of the 600 consonants and 200 vowels that make up all the languages of the world.
+As already mentioned, it has been proven that it is possible for babies to hear the 600 consonants and 200 vowels that form all the languages in the world.

 Child Development